A deep convolutional neural network that is invariant to time rescaling: Experiments

 Morse code is a standardized way to encode text into a one-dimensional time series comprising different sequences of dots and dashes (i.e., short and long activation periods), each separated by short periods of silence.
-Differentiating the 43 different Morse code signals is a relatively simple time-series classification problem because each Morse code symbol is a unique pattern of dots and dashes, but it has the benefit that scaling the each time series can occur without introducing any noise into system by increasing or decreasing the duration of the smallest temporal unit (the dot).
+Differentiating the 43 different Morse code signals is a relatively simple time-series classification problem because each Morse code symbol is a unique pattern of dots and dashes.
 We trained SITHCon and a TCN to differentiate the Morse code symbols at a single scale.
 Then we tested the two networks on Morse code symbols presented at a range of unseen temporal scales.